 1. The Snoworks ‘Other Services’ booking conditions.

-2. The booking conditions of the service providers that your accommodation, travel and other services are booked with.
+2. The booking conditions of the service providers that your accommodation, travel and other services are booked with through Snoworks.

-By booking any other services by telephone, email or letter with Snoworks you will be agreeing to both the Snoworks Other Services Booking Conditions and the Booking Conditions of the other service provider and will be bound by them.
+By booking any other services by telephone or email with Snoworks you will be agreeing to both the Snoworks Other Services Booking Conditions and the Booking Conditions of the other service provider and will be bound by them.
 If you are booking on behalf of others you will also be taking on responsibility that the other members of your group have read and agree to them.
 Please read them carefully and if there is anything you are unsure about please contact us immediately.
 Details of the booking conditions of the other service providers your booking involves can be obtained from the Snoworks office or can be obtained by contacting the service provider directly.
 Please contact us if you require them.
-Snoworks cannot be held responsible for the failure of not reading them.
+Snoworks cannot be held responsible for the failure of not reading and agreeing to them.
 If the other service providers do not have booking conditions or equivalent you will be bound by the Snoworks Booking Conditions.

 Any monies paid in advance (of your departure date) for other services are held in a Snoworks trust account and are only used to pay the service provider in the following circumstances:

 1. The service provider that we are booking your other services with have financial security arrangements in place either through bonding, insurance or the operation of their own trust account.

-2. You return from your holiday/ski course so the service has been provided.
+2. The start of your holiday/ski course so the service has been provided.

 When booking any other services through Snoworks you must take care in reading all the relevant documentation on the Snoworks website and on the website of the service providers.
 This information along with any emails and/or letters will go towards portraying an accurate picture of what you have booked.